We spent to filming a new project throughout October 2016 and February / March 2017 in Costa Rica, where we’ll return back in September 2017.

 Our team will produce three documentaries (3×52 minutes) from Costa Rica:

 Costa Rica – Pacific Ocean on one side and the Caribbean Sea on the other, the water temperature between 21 and 29 ° C, excellent visibility and flavorful rich marine life is a paradise for observing the underwater world.
 Every year the coast of this beautiful country becomes a destination for thousands of sea turtles, which travel thousands of kilometers to list here to lay eggs.
 As if it were a huge demonstration, sea turtles taking a Costa Rican beach.
 Sea Turtles from hawksbill sea turtle (Eretmochelys imbricata) to giant leatherback turtle (Dermochelys coriacea) to seek a suitable place to safe nest on the beaches.
+The beautiful humpback whales migrate to the Marino Ballena National Park (Punta Uvita, Pacific side) and Cano Island Reserve.
+We would like to witness humpback whales teach their babies to breathe.

 - Documentary 2: species of rainforests, animals living in the rainforest – amphibians and reptiles, birds, ants, civilization influence on the environment